ooni/ooni.org/content/install/lepidopter.md

 ![Lepidopter-ubuntu](/lepidopter/lepidopter-lin-008.png)

-Wait for the Lepidopter image to burn to your SD card...
+Wait for the Lepidopter image to get copied to your SD card...

 ![Lepidopter-ubuntu](/lepidopter/lepidopter-lin-010.png)